Network Orchestration¶

 .continue(robot_result)

-# Analyze output and activate appropriate task
+# Analyze output and activate the appropriate optional task

 category = robot_result.last_text_content.to_s.downcase